JimSeker/networking/README.md

 `depreciated/` is the httpClientDemo 1 and 2, which can't be used at api23+.  httpclient has been removed.
 No longer updated.
 Here for historial reasons only.

+`legacy` is older examples, which may still work.  but are no longer updated.

 `eclipse/` is the examples for use in eclipse.
 This is no longer updated.
 The rest of the examples are in Android studio format.

 `JavaNetwork/` shows simple client and server code in java (not Android)